oceane-sailorin/deeplearning-ai/README.md

      + Week3 - Sequence models & Attention mechanism

-Due to the Coursera Code, the graded lines are hidden Only the result is displayed.
+Due to the Coursera Code, the graded lines are not completed Only the result is displayed.
 All the assignments and the non generated files are from the Coursera Courses